DerekMarshall855/social-media-clone/README.md

 - POST - /auth - Takes user info, ensures that password given matches password stored.
 Should only be called for users that are already created
 - GET - /:username - Pass username parameter and get the user info.
 All usernames should be unique (Ensure in frontend)
 - DELETE - /:username - Deletes user with matching name
+- DELETE - /delete/all - Deletes all users in DB

 ### Post API
 - POST - /create - Creates new post with given JSON, for new post pass in empty comments array